 When all else fails, use rickrack.
 This is one of the greatest embellishments out there.
 With its curves and rope like character it is extremely versatile.
 The quilted journal cover below boasts a double length of rickrack to make up the binding on this cover.

 Turn UFOs into treasured projects!
-Finish your quilts with fun, quick and easy binding techniques in Bluprint’s Finishing School: Edges & Bindings class.
+Finish your quilts with fun, quick and easy binding techniques in Craftsy’s Finishing School: Edges & Bindings class.
 Add trims, scalloped edges, prairie points & ruffles!